brainandforce/Electrum.jl/paper/paper.md

 performance - critical for systems with large numbers of degrees of freedom - but the low-level nature of those languages serve as a barrier to entry for those who do not have a background in programming.
 In particular, we consider new chemistry graduate students whose first introduction to software development comes with coursework or research.
-The Julia programming language can achieve similar speeds to C or FORTRAN implementations while providing a lower barrier to entry for novice programmers.
+The Julia programming language [@Bezanson:2017] can achieve similar speeds to C or FORTRAN implementations while providing a lower barrier to entry for novice programmers.
 With a toolkit that provides structures for a number of commonly used data types and their associated methods, chemical theorists can focus on writing the most critical portions of their theory tools without having to reimplement those structures for every new tool.

 # Statement of need

 `Electrum.jl` provides a number of data types that can be used to store and manipulate data associated with crystal structures.
-This data may be read from a variety of sources: at the moment, we support outputs from abinit [@Gonze:2020; @Romero:2020; @Gonze:2002], the Vienna *ab initio* Simulation Package (VASP) [], and LAMMPS [], as well as the XCrysDen XSF data format [].
+This data may be read from a variety of sources: at the moment, we support outputs from abinit [@Gonze:2020; @Romero:2020; @Gonze:2002], the Vienna *ab initio* Simulation Package (VASP) [@Kresse:1993; @Kresse:1996A; @Kresse:1996B;], LAMMPS [@Thompson:2022], and the XCrysDen XSF data format [@Kokalj:1999].

+`Electrum.jl` was designed for graduate and undergraduate students who are familiar with solid-state chemistry but are new to programming.
+The Julia REPL provides a convenient interactive interface for working with the data, and all exported data types have pretty-print methods that provide a summary of relevant information in a data structure without polluting the output.

 The data types provided by `Electrum.jl` are designed to allow for the storage of crystal data in arbitrary dimensions.
 This functionality may be useful in the study of structural phenomena modeled in projective spaces, such as incommensurately modulated structures and quasicrystals.

-`Electrum.jl` was designed for graduate and undergraduate students who are familiar with solid-state chemistry but are new to programming.
-The Julia REPL provides a convenient interactive interface for working with the data, and all exported data types have pretty-print methods that provide a summary of relevant information in a data structure without polluting the output.

 To maintain performance in a variety of scenarios, we took special care to optimize the layouts of commonly used data structures.
 Static vectors and matrices from the `StaticArrays.jl` package are